-26 Cook County government itself is home rule so it is not subject to PTELL, but all non-home rule taxing districts within Cook County are subject to PTELL.
+23 Cook County government itself is home rule so it is not subject to PTELL, but all non-home rule taxing districts within Cook County are subject to PTELL.

-27 http://tax.illinois.gov/LocalGovernment/PropertyTax/PTELLcounties.pdf school districts' maximum local revenues.
-This adjustment shifts dollars away from districts in non-capped counties.28
+24 http://tax.illinois.gov/LocalGovernment/PropertyTax/PTELLcounties.pdf districts in tax-capped counties in order to adjust for the effects of this property tax limitation on school districts' maximum local revenues.
+This adjustment shifts dollars away from districts in non-capped counties.25